 What is 5G?

-Hema Kadia – What are the key 5G concepts (eMBB, mMTC, URLLC), related use cases & specturms?
+Hema Kadia – What are the key 5G technologies, related use cases & spectrum frequencies?

-So 5g, the three big ideas are enhanced mobile broadband eMBB, massive machine type communications mMMTC and ultra reliable low latency communications URLLC.
-So, I know each of those is a mouthful and that’s it’s a lot of big long acronyms, but let me see if I can try to break it down.
-And again, those are the really the big key ideas and if you if you take away some, some basic core concepts behind those ideas, I think that that is really the the main principal concepts that make 5g unique and different from 4g.
+So 5g, the three big ideas are enhanced mobile broadband eMBB, massive machine-type communications mMMTC, and ultra-reliable low latency communications URLLC.
+So, I know each of those is a mouthful, and that’s it’s a lot of big long acronyms, but let me see if I can try to break it down.
+And again, those are really the big key ideas, and if you take away some, some basic core concepts behind those ideas, I think that that is really the main principle concepts that make 5g unique and different from 4g.

 Enhanced mobile broadband (eMBB)

-Europe is currently looking at opening up spectrum in the ranges of 3.6 to 26 gigahertz and the USA’s FCC Federal Communication commission is looking at opening up spectrums into the 14 gigahertz ranges.
+Europe is currently looking at opening up the spectrum in the ranges of 3.6 to 26 gigahertz.
+The USA’s FCC Federal Communication commission is looking at opening up spectrums into the 14 gigahertz ranges.

-And it’s also split into high band mid band and low band with low band in the 700 ish megahertz, which is comparable to 4g performance, but where 5g really shines and what’s very different and unique is when it gets into the 25 and above gigahertz, the millimeter wave range.
-And that allows for these really high high data rates.
+And it’s also split into high band mid-band and low band with the low band in the 700 ish megahertz, which is comparable to 4g performance, but where 5g really shines and what’s very different and unique is when it gets into the 25 and above gigahertz, the millimeter-wave range.
+And that allows for these really high data rates.

-So what does that mean to you as a user, that means media anywhere, a broadband experience everywhere, anytime and augmented reality and virtual reality experiences.
-So a lot more of the same but but with much greater capability.
+So what does that mean to you as a user?
+That means media anywhere, a broadband experience everywhere, anytime, and augmented reality and virtual reality experiences.
+So a lot more of the same but with much greater capability.

-With enhanced mobile broadband, the ability have, you know, much higher access rates and transferred rates.
-So in the day, you would have been able to, it would have taken hours to download a movie, right, in 3g, 20 plus hours, right.
-So movies like 4.4 gigabytes, right, and at 384 kilobits per second, in the early 2000s, it would take about 20-25 hours to download a movie.
+With enhanced mobile broadband, the ability has much higher access rates and transferred rates.
 In 4g where you have 100 megabits per second, right around 2010 or so, it would have taken about 6 minutes, you know, 5 to 6 minutes to download a movie.
 With 5g with 10 gigabits per second, you’ll download a movie in under four seconds, so it’s about three and a half seconds.
-So you know that that gives you a sense of of the power of 5g with enhanced mobile broadband.
+You know that that gives you a sense of the power of 5g with enhanced mobile broadband.

 Massive Machine Type Communications (mMTC)

-Next is massive machine type communications.
-So massive machine type communications, one of the key things that is presented there is the Internet of Things.
+Next is massive machine-type communications.
+So massive machine-type communications, one of the key things presented there is the Internet of Things.

-So one of the things that characterizes 5g that makes it very different than when through 4g is really the ability of machines to talk to machines.
-So 1g, and 2g was all about people talking to people.
-And then in 3g and 4g, we start having data and people interacting more with machines, streaming services and video and audio.
+So one of the things that characterize 5g technology makes it very different from when through 4g is really the ability of machines to talk to machines.
+So 1g and 2g was all about people talking to people.
+And then in 3g and 4g, we start having data and people interacting more with machines, streaming services, and video and audio.

-But we never really focused on this new unexplored space of machines talking to machines and 5g caters to that with the, the mMTC concept.
+But we never really focused on this new unexplored space of machines talking to machines, and 5g caters to that with the mMTC concept.
 So you have connectionless radio access battery saving modes, specific standards to have machines talk to machines.

-And one of the one of the interesting things is that 5g promises to support connection densities of 1 million connections per square kilometer or two and a half million connections per square mile.
-So that works out to I kind of did a back of envelope thing about one connection per square foot, right.
+And one of the interesting things is that 5g technology promises to support connection densities of 1 million connections per square kilometer or two and a half million connections per square mile.
+So that works out to I did a back of envelope thing about one connection per square foot, right.

-So you’ll have that’s 100 fold the amount of Connection density that 4g has.
-Now the concept of IoT isn’t new it goes back to 1982 actually were CMU Carnegie Mellon University, first connected a coke machine to the internet that was the first connected internet appliance.
-And in and in 2008, we that was a tipping point where basically there were more things connected to the internet than people.
-So, but those things are are not necessarily talking to each other in any meaningful way.
+So you’ll have that’s 100 fold the amount of Connection density than 4g has.
+Now the concept of IoT isn’t new.
+It goes back to 1982, actually where CMU Carnegie Mellon University first connected a coke machine to the internet that was the first connected internet appliance.
+And in and in 2008, that was a tipping point where basically there were more things connected to the internet than people.
+So, but those things are not necessarily talking to each other in any meaningful way.

 And 5g is one of the gateway technologies which will open up a whole new world of smart devices and devices that can be aware and talk to each other.
 So IoT is actually split into kind of a sort of four big categories.

-One is Consumer IoT where vehicles, smart homes, wearable technology, connected health and appliances are talking to each other.
+One is Consumer IoT, where vehicles, smart homes, wearable technology, connected health, and appliances talk to each other.

-And then there’s things called Commercial IoT.
-So where you have like medical devices, transportation type systems, vehicles, and buildings talking to each other.
+And then there are things called Commercial IoT.
+You have like medical devices, transportation type systems, vehicles, and buildings talking to each other.

-And then finally, Infrastructure IoT, where you have devices on bridges, devices and rail trains, all monitoring and, and and talking to each other.
+Finally, Infrastructure IoT, where you have devices on bridges, devices, and rail trains, monitor and talk to each other.

-So, massive machine type communications, really is you know, massive lots of connected devices machine type meaning machines talking to machines, and a communication through 5g.
+So, massive machine-type communications, really are you know, massive lots of connected devices machine type meaning machines talking to machines, and communication through 5g technology.

-Finally, URLLC – Ultra reliable low latency communications, so one of the key things that you should also take away from this talk is that the latency of 5g is one millisecond round trip time.
+Finally, URLLC – Ultra-reliable low latency communications, so one of the key things you should take away from this talk is that the latency of 5g is one millisecond round trip time.

 That’s the promise of 5g, right.
-So there’s lots of things that there’s lots of technologies and lots of that you’ll hear about in a future fireside chats, which we’ll talk about how we can achieve that super low latency.
-And that super low latency, though, is, you know, what does it mean to you, right.
+So there are lots of things that there are lots of technologies and lots of that you’ll hear about in a future fireside chat, in which we’ll talk about how we can achieve that super-low latency.
+And that super-low latency, though, is, you know, what does it mean to you, right.

-Well, in 1g to 2g to 3g, or we have about 150 millisecond latency, your ear can detect a difference of about, you know, about that range, right about, so at 150 milliseconds, if I were to skip an audio, you could tell that difference or you could hear that difference below 20 five milliseconds, or you wouldn’t be able to tell.
+Well, in 1g to 2g to 3g, or we have about 150-millisecond latency, your ear can detect a difference of about, you know, about that range, right about, so at 150 milliseconds, if I were to skip audio, you could tell that difference, or you could hear that difference below 20 five milliseconds, or you wouldn’t be able to tell.

-But then we go into, say 4g, where we have 90 millisecond differences.
-And there your sense of sight can can tell, right.
-So, you know, why is refresh rate of screens at 60 hertz, right.
+But then we go into, say, 4g, where we have 90-millisecond differences.
+And there your sense of sight can tell, right.
+So, you know, why is the refresh rate of screens at 60 hertz, right.
 So, each frame on a screen is on the screen for about 17 milliseconds or so.
-And, and there you know, your your vision, your sense of vision can sense that difference.
+And, and there you know, your vision, your sense of vision can sense that difference.

-You’ll see in a lot of white papers and Things talk about industry 4.0 we’re really we’re talking about like smart factories and devices that can also make use of the massive broadband, slicing, and Internet of Things, to have all sorts of smart things in factories.
+You’ll see in a lot of white papers, and Things talk about industry 4.0 we’re really talking about like smart factories and devices that can also make use of the massive broadband, slicing, and Internet of Things, to have all sorts of smart things in factories.

-And smart automated vehicle control so the ability to be able to use him those things that you see in movies where like James Bond is driving a car through cellphone, you could actually do that.
+And smart, automated vehicle control so the ability to be able to use him those things that you see in movies where like James Bond is driving a car through cellphone, you could actually do that.
 Not that you would do that.
-But think about this, what about a first responder who wants to drive a robot into a fire without risking himself to save somebody, you know, that kind of thing is possible with 5g.
+But think about this, what about a first responder who wants to drive a robot into a fire without risking himself to save somebody?
+That kind of thing is possible with 5g technology.